 “Our take was to treat the product like a subscription and looked into what we could give someone for that monthly fee.

-“Waggel is your personalised wellbeing companion, we don’t want to be stuffed in the drawer like some insurance policy that only comes out as and when you need it, we want to sit alongside with policyholders for the entire journey and help owners look after their pets,” Leal added.
+“Waggel is your personalised wellbeing companion, we don’t want to be stuffed in the drawer like some policies that only come out as and when you need it, we want to sit alongside the policyholders for the entire journey and help owners look after their pets,” Leal added.

 The premise behind the business was to make insurance more pet orientated, user friendly and less complicated.

-“In this industry it’s almost impossible to switch, once your pet has a pre-existing condition if you go to another insurer it will always be listed as an exclusion,” Leal said.
+One of the problems with pet insurance he said: “In this industry it’s almost impossible to switch, once your pet has a pre-existing condition if you go to another insurer it will always be listed as an exclusion.”

-This is something that Ed Shropshire, managing director at Aquarium Software also aluded to recently from its recent research.
+This is also something that Ed Shropshire, managing director at Aquarium Software also aluded to recently.

 He said: “The beauty of Waggel, is that it’s not typical insurance, it’s a digital membership platform that puts the customer experience first and foremost.

-“Accordingly, we run Waggel like a tech company rather than an insurance company.”
+“Accordingly, we run Waggel more like a tech company rather than an insurance company.”